transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 | **CA**                         | 0.1            | 0.2                  | 20                     |
 | **Ordering node**              | 0.35           | 0.7                  | 100                    |

 If you plan to deploy a five node Raft ordering service, note that the total of your deployment will increase by a factor of five.
-So a total of 1.75 CPU, 4.5 GB of memory, and 500 GB of storage for the five Raft nodes.
-A 4 CPU Kubernetes single worker node cluster is minimally recommended to allow plenty of CPU for the Raft cluster and any other nodes you deploy.
+So a total of 1.75 CPU, 3.5 GB of memory, and 500 GB of storage for the five Raft nodes.
+A 4x16 Kubernetes single worker node cluster is minimally recommended to allow plenty of CPU for the Raft cluster and any other nodes you deploy.
 {:tip}

 ## Step one: Create a service instance in {{site.data.keyword.cloud_notm}}